Kneelawk/NilClassic/README.md

    Public Domain Dedication is what you want.

 ## Building

-The current version of NilGradle gets confused by classic mappings causing the mod to need to be built in 3 stages.
+The current version of NilGradle gets confused by classic mappings causing the mod to need to be built in 3 stages via separate gradle invocations.
 These can be run via a bash command:

 ```bash
 ./gradlew clean && ./gradlew check && ./gradlew build
 ```

 ## Decompiling

 Decompiling is broken on classic versions.
 Something about the class files just break VineFlower.

 ## How do I launch a development environment?

 NilGradle does not currently (and likely never will) offer a dev environment.
 In the future, NilLoader may gain the ability to be run a normal game in dev mode and then be attached to an IDE for code hotswap. **You will have to restart the